“Sing, barren woman,

 In this opening verse, the prophet Isaiah told the barren woman to sing.
 Notice that he didn’t say “childless woman.”
 No, he called her a barren woman, for whom having children was not even a possibility.
 However, that woman, who for all natural accounts should have remained childless her entire life, was promised more children than a fertile woman with a husband by her side.
 Isaiah, in effect, was telling us that even when there doesn’t seem to be a way, God can make a way.

-This was true for Abraham and Sarah.
-The Jewish sages teach that Sarah physically had no womb.
-It was impossible for her have a child.
-In addition, by the time the three angels visited the couple to tell them that a baby was finally on the way, they were well into their 90s, far past the age for bearing children.
+This was certainly true for Abraham and Sarah.
+The Jewish sages teach that it was physically impossible for Sarah to have a child.
+In addition, by the time the three angels visited the couple to tell them that a baby was finally on the way, they were well into their 90s, far beyond the age for bearing children.
 Yet, God made a way, even when there seemed to be none, and just as the angels predicted, Isaac was born the following year.

 This was also true for the children of Israel as they left Egypt and found themselves sandwiched between the entire Egyptian army and the watery depths of the Red Sea.
 There was no place for them to go, or so it seemed.
 But God parted the sea and made a way for them.
 God led his people through the sea and then the wilderness.
 He provided water when there was none and food from heaven when there was none.
 God gave Israel a bright future when all had seemed lost.